 - Ladle the soup into individual heatproof serving bowls.
-Add a slice of bread to each of them (to fit like a lid) and sprinkle evenly with cheese.
+Top with a slice of bread to each of them (to fit like a lid) and sprinkle evenly with cheese.
 Place them on a baking tray and transfer to the oven.
 Grill until golden brown no more than 3-5 minutes.
 Be careful not to burn it.

 - Serve immediately while the cheese is still bubbling.

 - Pair it with a fruity white wine like Viognier or Sauvignon Blanc.